Leiden: 19th and 20th centuries

-the famous Leyden jar, a capacitor made from a glass jar, invented in Leiden by Pieter van Musschenbroek in 1746.
-Another development was in cryogenics: Heike Kamerlingh Onnes (1913 Nobel prize winner in physics) liquefied helium for the first time (1908) and later managed to reach a temperature of less than one degree above the absolute minimum.
+the Leyden jar, a capacitor made from a glass jar, invented in Leiden by Pieter van Musschenbroek in 1746.
+Another development was in cryogenics: Heike Kamerlingh Onnes (1913 Nobel Prize in Physics) liquefied helium for the first time (1908) and later managed to reach a temperature of less than one degree above the absolute minimum.
 Albert Einstein also spent some time at Leiden University during his early to middle career.

 Leiden today

 The city's biggest and most popular annual festival is celebrated on 3 October and is called simply 3 Oktober.
 The people of Leiden celebrate the end of the Spanish siege of 1574.
 It typically takes place over the course of two to three days and includes parades, a hutspot feast, historical reenactments, a funfair and other events.
 Since 2006, the city has also hosted the annual Leiden International Film Festival.

 Leiden has important functions as a shopping and trade centre for communities around the city.

 The city also houses the Eurotransplant, the international organization responsible for the mediation and allocation of organ donation procedures in Austria, Belgium, Croatia, Germany, Luxembourg, the Netherlands and Slovenia.
 Leiden also houses the headquarters of Airbus, a global pan-European aerospace and defence corporation and a leading defence and military contractor worldwide.
 The group includes Airbus, the leading manufacturer of commercial aircraft worldwide.